BZeise/bzeise.github.io/README.md

 Currently learning API Design with Node.JS and GraphQL... not sure how I'll implement that here :)

 Back at it.
 I'll make this a bit of a journal.
 Time to implement a mobile responsive design.
 Yep!
-Indeed!
-Woo!
-Yeah!
-Uh-huh!

-Woo son!
-Green box!
-Yep!
-All of 'em!
-Here's another!  lol.  haha.  again!  yep.  lol.  heh.  woot
+## 7.19.23 --
+- Coming back to this.
+    - TODOs
+    - Check access
+    - Update resume available
+    - Update photo